CanadianADLlab/UnityXRTools/README.md

   <br>
   ButtonTypes Button -> the button to interact with the dial
   <br>
-  int snapPoints -> The amout of points the dial can snap to
+  int snapPoints -> The amount of points the dial can snap to
   <br>
    int maxValue -> the max value of the dial rotation
    <br>